 In this video, learn how to make the UI flow and make it scannable.

 When everything's in its place, there's nothing unusual, and so there's nothing we feel the need to pay more attention to.
 That reduces our stress levels.
-Our brains also do a lot of subconscious pre-processing of what we see.
+Our brains also do a lot of subconscious preprocessing of what we see.
 That means we have a certain way of interpreting the elements of an interface.
 For instance, we tend to automatically group sets of similar items, we have a built-in tendency to fill in missing pieces, and we try to separate what we see into foreground and background details.
 If we design our interfaces with this in mind, it helps people to quickly understand and work with the information we're giving them.

 - Designing around human limitations

 - Telling stories

 - How we group the things we see

 - Reducing system latency and communicating during delays